Gheshman-sh/Roop-Floyd-Pinokio/README.md

 Roop-Floyd is a next-generation face-swapping and enhancement tool, forked and actively developed on [Codeberg](https://codeberg.org/Cognibuild/ROOP-FLOYD).

-This Pinokio package is designed to run on Windows PCs and is optimized for NVIDIA 30 and 40 series GPUs.
+This Pinokio package is designed to run on Windows PCs and is optimized for NVIDIA 30 and 40 series GPUs ( you can change torch.js to make it run on other GPUs ).

 It makes it easy to install and run Roop-Floyd inside [Pinokio](https://pinokio.computer).